Carboxysome: Two types of carboxysomes

-Alpha-Carboxysomes
+Alpha-carboxysomes

-Alpha-carboxysomes (aka α-carboxysomes) are also referred as the cso type of carboxysome.
-They contain Form IA RuBisCO; they are found in alpha-cyanobacteria, some nitrifying bacteria, some sulfur-oxidizing bacteria (for example, Halothiobacillus neapolitanus), and some purple bacteria; these are all classified as Pseudomonadota).
+Alpha-carboxysomes (α-carboxysomes) are also referred as the cso type of carboxysome.
+They contain Form IA RuBisCO; they are found in alpha-cyanobacteria and members of Pseudomonadota (some nitrifying bacteria, some sulfur-oxidizing bacteria such as Halothiobacillus neapolitanus, and some purple bacteria).
 The alpha-carboxysome was the first bacterial microcompartment to be purified and characterized.

 Electron microscopy studies on purified alpha-carboxysomes or cell sections containing alpha-carboxysomes revealed that they are typically 100-160 nm in diameter.
 Common building blocks for the shell of alpha-carboxysomes are called CsoS1A/B/C (BMC-H), CsoS4A/B (BMC-P), and CsoS1D (BMC-T).
 CsoS4A/B were the first BMC-P proteins to be experimentally demonstrated as minor components of the BMC shell (only 12 pentamers are required to cap the vertices of an icosahedron).
 CsoS1D is the first BMC-T which has been structurally characterized; it is also the first example of dimerization of two BMC building blocks in a face-to-face fashion to create a tiny cage.
 The CsoS1D cage has a gated pore at both ends, which is proposed to facilitate the transfer of large metabolites across the shell.
-In addition to the specific form of RuBisCO, other encapsulated proteins distinguish alpha-carboxysomes from beta-carboxysomes such as CsoS2 and CsoSCA.
-The CsoS2 protein has a very high pI and a unique primary structure.
-The primary structure of CsoS2 appears tripartite, composed of an N-terminal, a middle- and a C-terminal region.
-Repetitive motifs can be identified in the N-terminal and middle regions.
-Recently, it was proposed to be an intrinsically disordered protein with an essential role in alpha-carboxysome assembly.
-CsoSCA is a shell-associated beta-carbonic anhydrase.
+In addition to the specific form of RuBisCO, other encapsulated proteins distinguish alpha-carboxysomes from beta-carboxysomes such as scaffold protein CsoS2 and carbonic anhydrase CsoSCA.
+CsoS2 is an intrinsically disordered protein with an essential role in alpha-carboxysome assembly.
+It has a very high pI and a unique primary structure with three domains: an N-terminal, a middle- and a C-terminal domain.
+Repetitive motifs can be identified in all three regions; the N-terminal domain repeats bind to Rubisco, the middle region domains bind to shell proteins, and the c-terminal domain repeats also bind to shell proteins.
+CsoSCA is a beta-carbonic anhydrase that binds to Rubisco and has been found to be allosterically regulated by the Rubisco substrate, ribulose,1-5,bisphosphate (RuBP) in alpha-cyanobacteria.
 Studies in Halothiobacillus neapolitanus have shown that empty shells of normal shape and composition are assembled in carboxysomal RuBisCO-lacking mutants, suggesting that alpha-carboxysome shell biogenesis and enzyme sequestration are two independent, but functionally linked processes.
-Intriguingly, carboxysomes of Halothiobacillus neapolitanus have been found to accommodate chimeric and heterologous species of RuBisCO.
+Carboxysomes of Halothiobacillus neapolitanus have been found to accommodate chimeric and heterologous species of RuBisCO.
 It is the large subunit of RuBisCO which determines whether the enzyme is sequestered into carboxysomes.